stef/pwdsphinx/README.md

 If for whatever reason you want to display the QR code as an SVG, just append the `svg` keyword to the end of the `sphinx qr` command.

+## X11 frontend

+You can find a bunch of shell-scripts that are based on `pinentry-(gtk|qt)`, `xinput`, `xdotool` and `dmenu`, the top-level entry to these is the `dmenu-sphinx.sh` script, which stores its history of entered hostnames in `~/.sphinx-hosts` - if the hosts are in any way sensitive, you might want to link this file to `/dev/null`.
+The `contrib/README.md` should give you an idea of how else to combine these scripts.